Published 15/04/2025, Edited 29/04/2025

 Reducing the length of the application forms and the list of conditions required to apply for welfare

-Reducing the number of staff allocated to administer Centrelink
+Reducing the number of staff and contractors allocated to administer Centrelink

 Bi-annual checkpoints via local GP visits while an individual is receiving government support